Classes of generalized functions with finite type regularities: Abstract

 \section{Abstract}

-We introduce and analyze spaces and algebras of generalized functions which correspond to Sobolev, Zygmund and H\" older spaces of functions.
-The main scope of the paper is the characterization of the limited regularity of distributions embedded into the corresponding space or algebra of generalized functions with finite type regularities.
+We introduce and analyze spaces and algebras of generalized functions which correspond to H\" older, Zygmund, and Sobolev spaces of functions.
+The main scope of the paper is the characterization of the regularity of distributions that are embedded into the corresponding space or algebra of generalized functions with finite type regularities.